Written by Jim Murphy | Photos by Anthony Harden

 For Becker, the journey to Big Bridge began at Appalachian State, where he majored in graphic design.
 He worked for five years at a design firm in Durham, but eventually decided to relocate to Asheville because he already knew the area and, as he states simply, “It’s where we wanted to live.”
 Landing at Big Bridge while the economy was in the depths of recession, he hung on with the company until business began to pick up.
 Now, as both owner and designer, “I get pulled in a lot of different directions.”
 Combining his design and business responsibilities, he has evolved into what might be called an artpreneur.
 But does he miss full-time design?
 “Sometimes, but I’ve also been doing it a long time,” Becker says.
 “It’s still fun to dive in and work on projects, but I also like to step out and explore other avenues.
 Being involved with the different things we’re trying to do with the company allows me to do that without reinventing myself.”

 Becker’s career path was straight and simple.
 Sewell’s was quite the opposite.
-He graduated from Louisiana University at Lafayette with a culinary arts degree then came to Asheville in 1999 to manage a restaurant—which folded. (“Not my fault,” he deadpans.)
+He Jerry began his journey in culinary in Lafayette, LA that lead him into restaurant management here in Asheville, NC.
 He and his wife decided to remain in Asheville, so he began exploring his options and ended up managing a print shop until 2013, when he got the opportunity to join Big Bridge.
 It was a year later that he and Becker bought the company.

 “I had run a business for 12 years, so what I was bringing to the table was structure,” recalls Sewell.
 “When I came on they were just doing design and there was no real growth.
 So, in order for us to build the business and attract top designers like Jacob, we had to grow, and so we started focusing on the breweries.
 I brought over the same system that I used to get business in the print shop.
 It was more networking with printing and packaging guys, and that was a huge step forward for us.”
 The firm’s growth has been significant.
 “In craft beverage we have about 65 clients, representing thousands of products,” he says.